It usually starts around Thanksgiving.

 Now, there are no children in my household, which is too bad, because I already know where the pickle is.
 Some people believe I am a prime example of arrested development and behave like a 12-year-old, so I feel justified in awarding myself an extra Christmas gift.

 There are many people who assume that the Weihnachtsgurke, or Christmas Pickle, is a German tradition dating back hundreds of years.
-But, two years ago, YouGov, an international polling firm, asked the German people if they had heard of the Weihnachtsgurke.
+But in 2016, YouGov, an international polling firm, asked the German people if they had heard of the Weihnachtsgurke.
 Only seven percent said yes.

 This is enough to convince me that if the Christmas Pickle is a long-standing German thing, it's a pretty lame one.
 And Germans do love their pickles.